sylvievolkert/remove-noise-audacity/export.md

-<p>Once you are fully done with any audio adjustments and are ready to export</p>
+<p>Once you are fully done with any audio adjustments and are ready to export, go to file at the top of your menu, and then down to Export Audio.
+You can then choose the destination for your clip!</p>

 [Go back to Homepage](README.md)